layogtima/mono/README.md

 ### [sm0.dev](https://www.sm0.dev/)

-Shreshth's corner of the internet—web development, visualizations, and philosophical musings, all without the distraction of color.
+Shreshth's corner of the internet-web development, visualizations, and philosophical musings, all without the distraction of color.

 ### [seeds.layogtima.com](https://seeds.layogtima.com/)